 Umpqua River Lighthouse

-• Umpqua Lighthouse is an active lighthouse with its unique history
+• Umpqua Lighthouse is an active lighthouse with a unique history

-• One of a few Oregon's lighthouses where visitors can get inside
+• It's one of the few lighthouses in Oregon where visitors can actually go inside and explore the interior

 Umpqua River Lighthouse